In This Section

-Students accepted into the Honors Program are eligible to live in the Wilson Residence Hall with fellow honors scholars in a living and learning community.
+Students accepted into the Honors Program are eligible to live in the Living and Learning Commons with fellow honors scholars in a living and learning community.

 Honors Civic Engagement

 Volunteer within the community and on campus by mentoring high school students interested in your area of study, tutoring other USciences students, or through a variety of other opportunities.
 First year honors scholars often travel during spring break to participate in the Habitat for Humanity Collegiate Challenge.
-Find other service learning ideas at our service learning webpage.
+Read about one of our recent spring break programs.

 The Honors Program regularly invites scientists, authors, politicians, and artists to campus.
 You will have the opportunity to meet with them in small groups, share meals, and hear them speak at lectures or performances.
-Recent speakers have included Leslie Jamison, author of The Empathy Exams, James Hayden Managing Director of the Wistar Institute’s Imaging Facility, Derek Pitts, Chief Astronomer & Director of the Fels Planetarium at The Franklin Institute, and filmmaker Hamilton Morris, best known for his work on the award-winning series Hamilton's Pharmacopeia.
+Recent speakers have included Leslie Jamison, author of The Empathy Exams, James Hayden, Managing Director of the Wistar Institute’s Imaging Facility, Derek Pitts, Chief Astronomer & Director of the Fels Planetarium at The Franklin Institute, and filmmaker Hamilton Morris, best known for his work on the award-winning series Hamilton's Pharmacopeia.